2ndQuadrant/pglogical/DESIGN.md

 they're especially slow.
 The SPI isn't needed, we can DirectFunctionCall the filter procs.

-## Case for support-optional vs support-required parameters

-Upward compatibility.
-We need the downstream client to have a way to tell the upstream server "this is important, and if you don't know what I'm talking about you need to be honest about it, don't just nod and smile and pretend you understand me then ignore me."
-We also need the same in the other direction, so we can add new messages, options, etc that might break BC with old clients cleanly and without fearing data corruption.

-Remember how old clients would mangle data when `bytea_output` was changed to `hex`?
-That's why we have this.

-It's done by a simple rule of upper-case vs lower-case first letter because that seems good enough.
-There are few other choices when working with a key/value parameter structure.

 ## The startup reply message

 The protocol design choices available to `pg_logical` are constrained by being